capncodewash/docs-1/sources/oxtrust/configuration.md

 ![Configure Log Viewer](https://cloud.githubusercontent.com/assets/7703245/12272408/8fc7ecc2-b98a-11e5-9297-3d3f3329ba5d.png)

 Gluu Server comes preloaded with four logs in this page as the screenshot portrays.
-The oxAuth, oxTrust, Cache Refresh and the console log is available by default.
+The oxAuth, oxTrust, Cache Refresh, and console logs are available by default.
-Clicking on **Add log template** will bring up boxes where log path can be set to view the same from the GUI.
+Clicking on **Add log template** will bring up boxes where the path of a log file can be set, in order to view the it from the GUI.
 The boxes on the left contain the name/description of the log file, and the right boxes contain the path of the log file such as _/opt/tomcat/logs/demo.log_.